OrdinaryMagician/stinger_m/GunLore.md

 ## Fireblaster

 Another Mercenary invention, and a direct evolution of the previously listed Flamethrower.
-Shoots balls of flaming napalm stabilized by microgravity.
+Shoots green-ish fireballs stabilized by microgravity.

-Primary fire: Single, steady shots.

-Secondary fire: A rapid three shot burst in a horizontal arc.
+Primary fire: Single, steady shots, or a rapid three shot burst in a horizontal arc, depending on selected mode.
+Costs 10 units of napalm per projectile.

+Secondary fire: A slowly charged fireball costing 20 units of napalm.
+Deals more splash damage.

+Reload: Toggle between single shot and three-round burst fire for primary fire.

 Like its predecessor, the Fireblaster is obviously completely useless when water is involved.
 A very clever human scientist would eventually solve this,